Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP =
+- Updated the help text of the 'Thank You' page field.

 = 2.0.92 =
 - Added a CSS class to all table rows in the order summary table on the Thank You page.
 - Added a new action hook 'asp_ng_pp_output_before_closing_form' to allow adding custom HTML content before the closing form tag in the payment window.